Maii0407/photo-tagging-app/README.md

 ![portfolio](docs/pokeseek-desktop.gif)

 #### 💡 Features
-* Implemented card shuffling logic using Fisher-Yates algorithm:
-* User highscore is saved in local storage, allowing users to keep track of their best scores and compete against themselves over time.
-* Responsive on mobile and

-#### 🛠️ Built with
 * Technology Stack:
 The application is built using Next.js, Chakra UI and Firebase.
 Next.js provides server-side rendering, optimized performance, and automatic code splitting, making it a powerful framework for building scalable web applications.
 Chakra UI is used for creating a responsive and accessible UI, while Firebase is used for data storage and retrieval.